Penning has acquired Veli's wealth-management business — introducing Penning Wealth. Learn more

 Periodic reports to the home-state regulator on capital adequacy, large exposures, complaints, ICT incidents, and material outsourcing.
 Public disclosure obligations on a quarterly basis.

-CASP Licence FAQ
+CASP License FAQ

 FAQ

 The National Competent Authority of an EU member state.
 Most EU countries have nominated their existing financial regulator — in Denmark, the Danish FSA (Finanstilsynet) handles CASP authorisation and supervision.
-Penning holds its CASP licence directly from the Danish FSA.
+Penning holds its CASP license directly from the Danish FSA.

 Trade on a CASP-licensed platform